 On September 8, 1991, a second ground breaking was held to commence the construction of a Parish Center.
 The Parish Center, also designed by Aaron Green as part of the master plan, consisted of six pastoral offices with a main office, lobby and workroom, two conference rooms, a religious education office, a library, large gymnasium, four connecting classrooms and a multipurpose room with a connecting kitchen and lawn area for social events.
 At the time, it accommodated the clerical, educational and social programs of the parish.
 The church was also expanded to its present size at that time.
 The construction was completed in the Fall of 1993.

-During the life of the parish, we have been fortunate to have “weekend visiting priests” who are Jesuits.
-These were Fr.
-Tom Lucas, Fr.
-Bob Niehoff, and Fr.
-Peter Togni from University of San Francisco and Fr.
-Tom Powers from Santa Clara University.
-Unfortunately, we lost Fr.
-Bob to a College in the Midwest, and Fr.
-Peter has been ill.
-Fortunately, we still have Fr.
-Tom Lucas, the artist who designed and coordinated the refurbishing of the church.
+During the life of the parish, we have been fortunate to have “weekend visiting priests”.
+These included Fr.
+Tom Lucas, the artist who designed and coordinated the refurbishing of the church, Fr.
+Bob Niehoff, Fr.
+Peter Togni from University of San Francisco, Fr.
+Tom Powers from Santa Clara University and many more who have added to the richness of our liturgical and parish life.
 In addition to these priests, you may hear some parishioners who have been around a while talk about previous associates: Fr.
 Larry Stehling S.J., Fr.
 Declan Deane, Fr.
 Walter Borkowski, Fr.
 Herman Leong, Fr.
 Neal Clemens and Fr.
 Glenn Naguit.
-In addition, we have two Deacons, Ruben Gomez and Chuan Hock Oey.
-Ruben leads many ministries, primarily Prison Ministry.
-Chuan is head of the Sick and Homebound Ministry and Ministers to the Indonesian Community in the Diocese.
+In addition, we have had two Deacons, Ruben Gomez and Chuan Hock Oey, both whom retired in 2015.
 Charlie Stanton retired as Pastoral Associate in December 2010.
-Our Pastoral Ministers are Maureen Tiffany for Religious Education, Bob Cummings for Youth Ministry and Janèt Sullivan-Whitaker for Music.
+Our current Pastoral Ministers are Mary Machi , Director of Faith Formation and Youth Ministry, Bob Cummings, previously Director of Youth Ministry from 1986 until 2015 when he was appointed as Pastoral Associate, Rosemarie McKenney Porter, Adult Faith Formation Director and Janèt Sullivan-Whitaker, Music Director.

-Our parish is 31 years old.
-The parish currently has over 2,955 registered families.
-It is only through the tremendous generosity of time, talent and financial contributions of the St. Joan of Arc parishioners, that the community has been able to accomplish so much and to maintain its original goals of welcoming, spiritual growth and community outreach.
-Through the ongoing sharing of time, talents and treasure, the parish community will continue to thrive and be able to meet the needs of our ever-growing Catholic community.
+The parish has over 2,900 registered families.
+It is only through the tremendous generosity of time, talent and financial contributions of the St. Joan of Arc parishioners, that the community has been able to accomplish so much and to maintain its original goals of welcome, spiritual growth and community outreach.
+Through the ongoing sharing of time, talents and treasure, the parish community will continue to thrive and be able to meet the needs of our ever-growing Catholic community and work towards our mission statement “To be Christ to others, as Christ is to us”.